dbomoto/web-dev-helper/README.md

 ### Main Features that must be developed:
 * must be highly customizable
-* able to load the HTML and CSS file from the localhost and has the ability to save it and overwrite.
+* able to load the files from the localhost, ability to save it and overwrite, and
 * variety of input methods, i.e. sliders, number input, range, steps, etc.
-* upon adding to package / loading via <script>, the helper must be viewable
+* add helper via script, the helper must be viewable after reload.
 * uses iframe to have a live preview of the changes the developer makes.

 ### TOOLS TO BE DEVELOPED